yongaro/lua_bender/README.md

 >     return val;
 > }
 >
-> // The function adapter template will provide a lua_CFunction but requires
+> // The function adapter template will provide a lua_CFunction wrapping the call of the previous funcion.
-> // all these parameters in the right order.
-> // 1.
-The function pointer type.
-> // 2.
-The function address.
-> // 3.
-The return type (primitive type, custom types or void).
-> // 4.
-A variadic list of arguments types in order.
-> // Of course the test_template here is just an example.
+> // Arguments and returned value are deduced from the pointer and there is nothing more to do.
-> lua_CFunction f =  lua_bender::function<int(*)(const int&), test_template<int>, int, const int&>::adapter
+> lua_CFunction f =  lua_bender::function<test_template<int>>::adapter;
 > ```

-This approach exposes already two drawbacks, it remains quite technical since it forces the user to know the underlying function pointer systems, and it is quite verbose.

-This is why a set of macros are provided which only use function addresses and its signature as input.
-Applying the macro system to the previous example we obtain the following.
+This approach remains a bit technical and repetitive as the template must to be used directly and any change in the API would imply some refactory on the user side.
+Thus to provide some "future proofness", a macro is provided as a last layer of abstraction.

 > ```cpp
-> lua_CFunction f = lua_bender_function(test_template<int>, int, const int&);
+> lua_CFunction f = lua_bender_function(test_template<int>);
 > ```

 #### **b) Member functions**